Education and Training

 After completing my fellowship, I opened my private practice and was employed as the Psychological Testing Director at a mental health clinic affiliated with Drexel University College of Medicine’s Department of Psychiatry.
 Presently, I offer therapy and psychological testing services at my private practice location.

-My pro bono services and volunteer work include the provision of psychological evaluations for the Human Rights Clinic of HealthRight International and membership on the Board of the Women’s Therapy Center, a nonprofit psychotherapy center offering high quality, affordable services to women in the Philadelphia region.
+My pro bono services and volunteer work include the provision of psychological evaluations for asylum seekers through the Human Rights Clinic of HealthRight International and Physicians for Human Rights.
 In addition to my work as a clinician, I provide consultation, program evaluation, and training services for relief agencies in international settings.
 I have developed a specialized focus on the relationship between culture and psychology, and I strive to provide care that is both tailored to individual needs and focused on cultural competence.